-During the site review, the locations of cameras and mirrors, room layout, restrooms and the placement of PREA posters and information was observed.
+During the site review the locations of cameras and mirrors, room layout, restrooms and the placement of PREA posters and information was observed.
 Facility Notices in English and Spanish provided to the facility during the Pre-Onsite Audit Phase were found displayed in various locations throughout the facility.
 PREA reporting information and other PREA posted information is in both English and Spanish and posted in all housing units and in numerous locations throughout the facility.
-Reminders of opposite gender announcements are stenciled near the entries of housing units.
-Intakes are completed in a private office with a private room for shakedown when residents arrive at the facility.
-The PREA compliance manager or operations manager conducts the initial screening and go over the mission and expectation of the facility.
-There is a small examination room with a door for privacy where resident received a psychical examination and TB test when arriving at the facility.
+Reminders of opposite gender announcements are stenciled near the entries of housing units

-During the site review, the auditor spoke informally to residents questioning them about their overall knowledge of the agency's zero-tolerance policy and methods of reporting available to them.
-Most residents were talkative and could articulate the agency policies about zero tolerance.
-Most of the residents came from Pa.
-DOC and were well aware of PREA policies and all had received an orientation while confined to Pa.DOC When asked how staff would manage a resident that claims to be in imminent danger of sexual assault since there is no segregation unit, staff indicated they would stay with the resident and take him to a safe area.
-They would follow the protocol of not brushing his teeth, not taking a shower, not defecating, and would notify the major and medical since they would escort the resident to the observation room.
+During the site review, the auditors spoke informally to residents questioning them about their overall knowledge of the agency's zero-tolerance policy and methods of reporting available to them.
+Most resident were talkative and could articulate the agency polices about zero tolerance.
+When asked how staff would manage an resident that claims to be in imminent danger of sexual assault since there is no segregation unit, staff indicated they would stay with the resident and take him to a safe area.
+They would follow the protocol of not brushing his teeth, not take a shower, not defecating, and would notify the major and medical since they would escort the resident to the observation room.
 All showers have curtains for privacy.
 All toilets had partitions and walls in front of the toilet area.
-Residents stated they are not seen by staff when showering or using the restroom.
-The residents stated that staff announce their presence when entering their living unit and don't come in the area where they shower and use the toilet when that area is being utilized by residents.
-The intake staff was able to walk through all steps that residents would go through during intake.
+Resident stated they are not seen by staff when showering or using the restroom.
+The residents stated that persons of the opposite gender announce their presence when entering their living unit and don't come in the area where they shower and use the toilet.
+The intake staff was able to walk through all steps that resident would go through during an intake.
 The staff provided me with a resident handbook, a resident PREA handbook and a PREA brochure.
-The staff provided a copy of the acknowledgment sheet residents sign after they have received the PREA orientation and comprehensive education.
-The staff indicated that after the video, they use the pamphlet to read to each resident.
+The staff provided a copy of the acknowledge sheet resident sign after they have received the PREA orientation and comprehensive education.
+The staff indicated that after the video they use the pamphlet to read to each resident.
 All residents interviewed stated they felt safe at the facility and were engaging with the auditor and staff accompanying the auditor.
-All of the resident assigned to the center are there as part of the continuing care required in order for them to be paroled.
-The facility administrator and supervisory staff were in the housing areas the majority of the time I was at the facility.
-All staff and residents knew each other's name.
-Two time a day there is a PREA announcement that includes how to report allegation of sexual abuse.

-A test of the RAINNS and the Victim Advocate phone were tested and answered by staff.
-A review of the cameras was completed in the director's office.
-Each camera was reviewed to determine if it provided enhancements to safety and at the time allow residents to shower, change clothing, and use the toilet without being seen on the monitor.
-While touring the facility, residents were involved in group counseling.
+A review of the cameras were completed in the major's office.
+The center has undergone a major upgrade to their camera system.
+Each camera was reviewed to determine if it provided enhancements to safety and at the time allow residents to shower, change clothing and use the toilet without being seen on the monitor.